How is the course run?

 Are there any trial sessions?

-No, you need to enrol for the full ten week course.
+You will need to enrol for the full ten week course.
 However, you can cancel your enrolment, for any reason, up to the end of the second week of term (irrespective of whether you have attended a class).
 The enrolment fee will be refunded to you, less a £5 administration charge.
 If for personal reasons you are unable to complete the course after a few sessions, you are entitled to a free retake of the whole course in the following term.

 Is the course ‘religious’?